sizes and shape} of their breasts with saline or silicone implants .

 Post-operative soreness is typically taken care of with medication for the first few days just after surgery.
 Your breasts may continue to feel sensitive with a sensation of the overlying skin being tight or itchy.

 The majority of the physical recovery happens during the first month following the surgery.
 Throughout the preliminary phases, movement is limited to walking, standing and sitting without pushing, pulling or lifting.
 Return to work will depend upon healing and whether you have a less active job.
 Activities like exercise may be reduced for more than a month depending upon how rapidly you recover.

-Possible Problems of Breast AugmentationThis surgery is associated with some of the same risks as other kinds of major plastic surgery.
-It also has a few unique dangers including:
+Potential Difficulties of Breast AugmentationThis operation is associated with several of the same dangers as other forms of major cosmetic surgery.
+It also has some distinct dangers consisting of:

-- Development of hard and fibrous scar tissue around the implant (capsular contracture).
+- Formation of hard and fibrous scar tissue around the implant (capsular contracture).

-- Feeling numb or other changes in nipple/breast sensitivity.
+- Feeling numb or other differences in nipple/breast sensation.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,-T_C7L5NMl0,Ekkiq7AP5U8,kFo-uNIsHLo” novd=”4″]